2016 Flash Fiction Contest

 Contest Judge: Leesa Cross-Smith

 Prize: $300, online publication,

 publication as a limited-run broadside or micro-chap,

-Laura Ellen Joyce selected Caitlin Scarano as the 2015 Flash Fiction Contest winner for her piece, “Pitcher of Cream.”
+Leesa Cross-Smith selected Kate Garklavs as the 2016 Flash Fiction Contest winner for her piece, “In Memoriam: Lot 69097.”

 About the Contest

-This year’s contest judge is Laura Ellen Joyce.
-Laura Ellen Joyce is the author of The Luminol Reels (Calamari Archive, 2014) and The Museum of Atheism (Salt Publishing, 2012).
-She lectures in film and literature at Edinburgh Napier University.
+This year’s contest judge is Leesa Cross-Smith, author of Every Kiss a War (Mojave River Press, 2014).
 If you are a family member, coworker, or student of the judge, you are ineligible for this contest.

 In the “Biography Statement” field, please include a two or three sentence third-person bio.
 This bio will not be viewable by the contest judge.
 If you win the contest, your bio appears alongside the published story in The Conium Review Online Compendium.